huwhallam/portfolio/README.md

 ### Projects
 <i>This section is still under construction</i>
+#### Earnings or environment: an exploration of the relationship between wellbeing, access to nature and earnings across London's boroughs
+<a href="https://github.com/huwhallam/portfolio/blob/main/Environment%20or%20earnings.ipynb">View full Earnings and environment Jupyter notebook</a>

 ### Data Structures and Algorithms
 I'm currently upskilling on DSA.
 I'll be sharing my notes here.